stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Numbers/README.md

 Note: The result may be very large, so you need to return a string instead of an integer.

+## MostFrequent

+Find the most frequent integer in an array

 ## Palindrome

 Determine whether an integer is a palindrome.
 Do this without extra space.